sakasikai/blm-mll/source/CommandLineTools.md

 - `-mll_k <number>` `--mll_kNN_k <number>` should be within [1, max_neighbors]

-  number of neighbours of each input instance to take into account
+  number of neighbors of each input instance to take into account

 - `-mll_s <value>` ` --MLkNN_s <value>` default 1.0